-- advance clinical development of TTX-MC138; - manufacture, or have manufactured on our behalf, our preclinical and clinical drug materials and develop processes for commercial manufacturing of any product candidates that may receive regulatory approval; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - establish a sales, marketing, medical affairs and distribution infrastructure to commercialize any product candidates for which we may obtain marketing approval and intend to commercialize on our own; - establish collaborations to commercialize any product candidates for which we may obtain marketing approval but do not intend to commercialize on our own; - hire additional clinical, quality control and scientific personnel; - expand our operational, financial and management systems and hire additional personnel, including personnel to support our clinical development, manufacturing and commercialization efforts, our general and administrative activities and our operations as a public company; and - obtain new intellectual property and maintain, expand and protect our intellectual property portfolio.
+- advance clinical development of TTX-MC138; - manufacture, or have manufactured on our behalf, our preclinical and clinical drug materials and develop processes for commercial manufacturing of any product candidates that may receive regulatory approval; - seek regulatory approvals for any product candidates that successfully complete clinical trials; - establish a sales, marketing, medical affairs and distribution infrastructure to commercialize any product candidates for which we obtain marketing approval and intend to commercialize on our own; - establish collaborations to commercialize any product candidates for which we obtain marketing approval but do not intend to commercialize on our own; - expand our operational, financial and management systems and hire additional personnel, including personnel to support our clinical development, quality control, scientific research, manufacturing and commercialization efforts, our general and administrative activities and our operations as a public company; and obtain new intellectual property and maintain, expand and protect our intellectual property portfolio.

-At June 30, 2021, we had cash and cash equivalents of \$80 thousand.
-We believe that the net proceeds from our initial public offering, together with our existing cash and cash equivalents, will enable us to fund our operating expenses and capital expenditure requirements through December 2022.
+At September 30, 2021, we had cash and cash equivalents of \$22.5 million.
+We believe that these funds will enable us to fund our operating expenses and capital expenditure requirements through December 2022.
 We have based this estimate on assumptions that may prove to be wrong, and we could utilize our available capital resources sooner than we expect.
 We anticipate that we will require additional capital for additional research, development, clinical trials, as we seek regulatory approval of our product candidates, company operations, and for in-licenses or acquisitions of other product candidates we may choose to pursue.
 If we receive regulatory approval for TTX-MC138 or other product candidates we may develop, we expect to incur significant commercialization expenses related to product manufacturing, sales, marketing and distribution, which will vary depending on where and how we choose to commercialize.